Access full report

 So how do you move from pitfalls to best-in-class?
 It’s a shift in both mindset and process.

 Model data for AI use cases from the get-go.
 This AI use case could be an AI Application, an Agent, an ecosystem of AI Agents, or simpler ML models.
 Data should be purpose-driven and modelled (productised) to the niche case it serves.
-It may borrow from common heavy data models like Customer 360; but say a data model for marketing campaign acceleration would have specifics of the measures, fields, and SLOs demanded by the specific marketing app or the AI Agent running it.
+It may borrow from common heavy data models like Customer 360, but say a data model for marketing campaign acceleration would have specifics of the measures, fields, and SLOs demanded by the specific marketing app or the AI Agent running it.

 Don’t treat data as an afterthought.
 Plan for AI consumption from the beginning.
 Shape your data products with an eye on what models will need, considering granularity, relationships, and semantic clarity before the data even hits your platform.
 Think deeply about meaning, not just format, and set up consistent versioning so models don’t break when sources evolve.
+Organisations should also ensure alignment between conceptual, logical, and physical models so business requirements remain consistent throughout implementation and deployment.

 This is how a model-first approach for data translates into: Right-to-left data development instead of the traditional left-to-right path where data is extracted from the sources, whatever data is available is then processed, and then we go from there (think medallion).